Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 |33.31705|16.80299|6.403494|56.52353|

 The total average time is almost identical to what we observed.
-If we can reduce order time by fifteen seconds it will get the total time down to about 41 seconds.
-However, as we have seen this only tells part of the story.
+If we can reduce order time by fifteen seconds, the total time will reduce to about 41 seconds.
+However, as we have seen, this only tells part of the story.
 The real problem is the variance.
 However, with our distributions and the fact that payment, fulfillment, and orders are not correlated, the variance is unlikely to hurt us very often.

-Let's use our simulation to calculate some stats on how many orders could be fulfilled over specific time frames per point-of-sale under duress.
-This means that the queue is always full.
+Let's use our simulation to calculate how many orders could be fulfilled over specific time frames per point-of-sale under duress.
+Duress means that the queue is always full.
 Let's ask a question and answer it in different ways.

 > During one hour, how much additional throughput would a register be able to process if order taking was reduced by 50%?

-if our average wait time is fifty six seconds it means that we can fulfill about sixty four orders per register per hour (60 seconds/56 seconds) * 60 minutes.
+If our average wait time is fifty-six seconds, we can fulfill about sixty-four orders per register per hour (60 seconds/56 seconds) * 60 minutes.
 What does this number look like if we use samples from our simulation?

 ```r